Welcome, Guest. Please login or register.

 Where are the files hosted?

-The databases and all the other files are hosted in our own servers.
-It's more convenient that way because private companies charge a lot for web space.
+The databases and all the other files are hosted on a rented server.
+It's not too convenient that way but there wasn't many alternative open.

 What does AMP staff have to do with the Amiga Scene?